Vitamin B12: Straight Facts on cyanocobalamin and methylcobalamin

 Question 2: Methylcobalamin is natural?

-- Question 2) Methylcobalamin is natural? – Answer 2) No. Methylcobalamin is synthesized, and the starting material for its synthesis can be cyanocobalamin or hydroxocobalamin.
+Answer 2: Methylcobalamin is synthetic.
+The starting material for its synthesis can be either cyanocobalamin or hydroxocobalamin.

-- Question 3) People with methylation problem should take methylcobalamin since supplemental methylcobalamin is the ready-to-work coenzyme (cofactor) form. – Answer 3) No. Both the methyl-group from orally ingested methylcobalamin and the cyanide-group from cyanocobalamin have to be removed in the cell to become a free form of cobalamin without the methyl-group or cyanide-group.
-Then, the free cobalamin will be incorporated into the process to resynthesize the cofactor form of methylcobalamin by receiving the methyl-group in the cell or the cofactor form of adenosylcobalamin by receiving adenosyl-group in the cell.
-Therefore, (1) methylcobalamin follows the same route of intracellular processing as cyanocobalamin, (2) People with methylation defect can utilize cyanocobalamin, (3) Supplementing methylcobalamin is unlikely to be more advantageous than supplementing cyanocobalamin for People with methylation defect as well as general population.
+Answer 3: No. Both the methyl-group and the cyanide-group have to be removed in the cell to become a free form of cobalamin Then, the free cobalamin is incorporated into the cofactor form that the cell utilizes.
+People with methylation defect can utilize cyanocobalamin and supplementing with methylcobalamin is unlikelyto be more advantageous than supplementing with cyanocobalamin for people with methylation defect or the general population.